 - Noise & Construction

-Overall, Singaporeans are famously vocal about the rising cost of living, from groceries to utilities, 35% cite it as their main worry.
+Overall, Singaporeans are usually vocal about the rising cost of living, from groceries to utilities, while 35% cite it as their main worry.
 Meanwhile, job security is another frequent concern with many feeling anxious about layoffs.
-Despite an efficient MRT system, crowded trains and occasional delays are a top complain, as well as the unpredictable weather—either non-stop rain or too hot until you can fry an egg.
+Despite an efficient MRT system, crowded trains and occasional delays are a top complain, as well as the unpredictable weather—either non-stop rain or too hot that you could fry an egg.

-Recently, changes in government policies and new laws are becoming a hot topic.
+Additionally, government policy changes and new laws are becoming a hot topic to complain about.
 Particularly, when these policies impact daily life or finances.
-Additionally, shrinking hawker portions and food prices are another complaint at every meal.
-Plus, Singaporeans often vent about the neighbour’s noise and love to joke about living in a ”fine city”—from chewing gum bans to eating on the MRT…these complaints in Singapore keep conversations alive.
+Plus, shrinking hawker portions and rising food prices are another complaint at every meal.
+Meanwhile, Singaporeans often vent about their neighbour’s noise levels and love to joke about living in a ”fine city”—from chewing gum bans to eating on the MRT…these complaints in Singapore keep conversations alive.

 Certainly, the art of complaining is a alive and well in Singapore despite being happy on paper.